There is nothing that compares to a homemade vanilla custard. Velvety and smooth, serve it with fresh berries or cinnamon.

 - Many uses – Whether you eat it by itself, top it with fruit or stuff it in a donut, there are endless delicious ways to use this recipe.

-Most of these simple ingredients are pantry staples.
+Most of these simple vanilla custard ingredients are pantry staples.
 If you don’t have them on hand, they can easily be found at your local grocery store.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 - Whole Milk- It is essential to use full-fat milk in this recipe.
 Reduced fat milks don’t have enough fat to give custard it’s signature creamy texture.
 We have not tested this recipe using non-dairy alternatives, but if you do, we’d love to hear about it!
 This would include oat milk, almond milk, soy milk or coconut milk.